ALLA CRONE

 • MAXIM

 Four of the above novels won various awards.
 Three were translated into Italian and published in Italy.
-WINDS OVER MANCHURIA was translated (unauthorized) into Chinese and serialized in a newspaper in China.
-Excerpts of two of her works were published in periodicals in Russia.
-Alla Crone was interviewed by the Voice of America and the interview was subsequently broadcast.
+WINDS OVER MANCHURIA was translated into Russian and published in Russia.
+It was also translated (unauthorized) into Chinese and serialized in a newspaper in China.
+Excerpts from two of her works were published in periodicals in Russia.
+Alla Crone was interviewed by Voice of America and the interview was subsequently broadcast.

 REVIEWS